sheikhbadar/smart-home-capsule/README.md

 # Smart Home Automation Simulation

-A real-time smart home automation dashboard that allows you to control virtual devices (lights, fans, doors) with instant updates across all connected clients.
+CAPSULE (Context-Aware Predictive Smart Home Use & Logic Engine) is a real-time simulated smart home automation dashboard system that allows you to control virtual devices (lights, fans, doors) with instant updates across all connected clients.

 ---